lawrancej/comp310/Setup.md

 You need a good internet connection and an hour or two to complete these instructions.
 All errors and omissions are mine.
 Feel free to share your improvements to these instructions (pull requests are welcome).

-Overview of steps:

-1. Install a package manager
-2. Install packages
-3. Configure Git
-4. Create an account on a project host
-5. Setup SSH keys
-6. Create your local repository
-7. Create your remote repository
-8. Push to your remote repository
-9. Share your repository with me and watch mine
-10. Practice work submission

-# Install a package manager
+# 1. Install a package manager

 You need to download [Chocolatey](http://chocolatey.org/) by copying the following command, opening the Command Prompt (cmd.exe), and pasting by right clicking and selecting Paste (please do not try to type this in manually, I guarantee you will f**k it up).